-MAC ACL configuration mode
+Command Modes MAC ACL configuration mode

+Command History Release Modification

+6.0(2)N1(1)This command was introduced.

-When the switch applies a MAC ACL to a packet, it evaluates the packet with every rule in the ACL.
+Usage Guidelines When the switch applies a MAC ACL to a packet, it evaluates the packet with every rule in the ACL.
 The switch enforces the first rule whose conditions are satisfied by the packet.
-When the conditions of more than one rule are satisfied, the switch enforces the rule with the lowest sequence number.
+When the conditions of most than one rule are satisfied, the switch enforces the rule with the lowest sequence number.

+Source and Destination

 You can specify the source and destination arguments in one of two ways.
 In each rule, the method you use to specify one of these arguments does not affect how you specify the other.
 When you configure a rule, use the following methods to specify the source and destination arguments:

-Address and mask-You can use a MAC address followed by a mask to specify a single address or a group of addresses.
+• Address and mask-You can use a MAC address followed by a mask to specify a single address of a group of addresses.
 The syntax is as follows:

 MAC-address MAC-mask

 This example specifies the source argument with the MAC address 00c0.4f03.0a72:

 switch(config-acl)# permit 00c0.4f03.0a72 0000.0000.0000 any

 This example specifies the destination argument with a MAC address for all hosts with a MAC vendor code of 00603e:

 switch(config-acl)# permit any 0060.3e00.0000 0000.0000.0000

 • Any address-You can use the any keyword to specify that a source or destination is any MAC address.
 For examples of the use of the any keyword, see the examples in this section.
 Each of the examples shows how to specify a source or destination by using the any keyword.

 MAC Protocols

 The protocol argument can be the MAC protocol number or a keyword.
 The protocol number is a four-byte hexadecimal number prefixed with 0x.
 Valid protocol numbers are from 0x0 to 0xffff.
-Valid keywords are the following:
+Valikeywords are the following:

-- aarp-Appletalk ARP (0x80f3)
+• aarp -Appletalk ARP (0x80f3)

-- appletalk-Appletalk (0x809b)
+• appletalk-Appletalk (0x809b)

-- decnet-iv-DECnet Phase IV (0x6003)
+• decnet-iv-DECnet Phase IV (0x6003)

-- diagnostic-DEC Diagnostic Protocol (0x6005)
+• diagnostic-DEC Diagnostic Protocol (0x6005)

-- etype-6000-Ethertype 0x6000 (0x6000)
+• etype-6000 -Ethertype 0x6000 (0x6000)

-- etype-8042-Ethertype 0x8042 (0x8042)
+• etype-8042 -Ethertype 0x8042 (0x8042)

-- ip-Internet Protocol v4 (0x0800)
+• ip -Internet Protocol v4 (0x0800)

-- lat-DEC LAT (0x6004)
+• lat -DEC LAT (0x6004)

-- lavc-sca-DEC LAVC, SCA (0x6007)
+• lavc-sca-DEC LAVC, SCA (0x6007)

-- mop-console-DEC MOP Remote console (0x6002)
+• mop-console -DEC MOP Remote console (0x6002)

-- mop-dump-DEC MOP dump (0x6001)
+• mop-dump -DEC MOP dump (0x6001)

-- vines-echo-VINES Echo (0x0baf)
+• vines-echo-VINES Echo (0x0baf)